fidelity/awsrun/README.md

 ## Quick Start

-Out of the box, the utility of awsrun is limited as most of its power comes from the configuration an account loader plug-in and credential loader plug-in.
-With that said, however, you can still use it out of the box as it will default to loading credentials from your $HOME/.aws/credentials file.
+Out of the box, the utility of awsrun is limited as most of its power comes from the configuration of an account loader plug-in and a credential loader plug-in.
+With that said, however, you can still use it out of the box, as it will default to loading credentials from your $HOME/.aws/credentials file.
 While not convenient when managing hundreds of accounts, it will suffice to get you started.

-To list the VPC information for accounts 100200300400 and 200300400100, we need to create two profiles, `[100200300400]` and `[200300400100]`, in our AWS credentials file, or we need to have a `[default]` profile which is used as a fallback.
-With those defined, you can then run the following command to list VPCs:
+To list the VPC information for accounts 100200300400 and 200300400100, we need to create two profiles, `[100200300400]` and `[200300400100]`, in our AWS credentials file, or we need to have a `[default]` profile, which is used as a fallback.
+With those defined, you can then run the following command to list VPCs in the two regions specified:

     $ awsrun --account 100200300400 --account 200300400100 aws ec2 describe-vpcs --region us-east-1 --region us-west-2
     2 accounts selected: